 After pregnancy, are the mothers prepared for new body changes?

-You might not notice the changes that your body is going through, and eventually, when you start growing aware of your body, you might observe the unusual changes, like excessive hair loss.
+You might not notice the changes that your body is going through, and eventually, when you start noticing your body, you might observe the unusual changes, like excessive hair loss.
 A large amount of hair loss in short-term after pregnancy can be a complete surprise, but needn’t worry!

 Is it permanent?